nickgreenquist/blog/_posts/2020-09-07-kernel_ridge_regression_code.md

 ```

 **BEST**: The RandomForestRegresso with 7 estimators and 1 feature achieved a mean test error of 0.01482915.
 This is best model on this dataset using any model.

+## Kernelization: Pros and Cons
+As with all ML methods, there are tradeoffs.
+Kernelizing well understood models (like Ridge Regression) is not going to solve all your problems.
+Here are a few Pros and Cons of Kernel Methods.

+### Pros
+1. You can use well understood algorithms for more complicated feature spaces
+2. Good performance

+### Cons
+1. You have to add selecting a kernel to hyperparameter tuning
+2. Performance scales exponentially with the amount of data you have (since you are computing the similarities between data points).
+Once you have > 100k training points, you're much better off using **Deep Learning**.

+## Conclusion
+That was quite a journey!
+In the past two posts, we've seen how to take a super simple linear model, and using some powerful mathematical facts and theorems, tweak it to be used on non-linear data.